Building a stronger and connected local food system. Together.

 • Experienced staff and volunteers

 • We are finalizing plans with a not-for-profit fiscal sponsor that will allow us to solicit and administer tax deductible donations.
-In the meantime, if you are a prospective food donor, financial donor, or have in-kind services to donate, don’t hesitate to reach out to us and initiate a discussion about our future needs.
+In the meantime, if you are a prospective food donor, financial donor, or have in-kind services to offer, don’t hesitate to reach out to us and initiate a discussion about our future needs.

 • Still to be determined, but we envision a location adjacent to I-95 in York County offering convenient access for food donors and participating food programs.